 This photo shows the most challenging repair to date.
 I found a little rust in the floor below the left side jack port.
 In cutting this away, I discovered the crossmember which extends from the gearbox tunnel to the inner sill, on the top side of the floor.
 This thing is structural; not only does it stiffen the floor and tie the tunnel to the sill, but it also provides the necessary rigidity for the jack port.
 It is a closed, rectangular tube, welded to the floor.
 As you might expect, my rust was inside this crossmember.
 It turns out that the jack port is a piece of pipe, extending from inside, through and welded to the inner sill.
 The inner end of that pipe is then welded to another bulkhead, inside the crossmember, about three inches inboard of the inner sill.
 Most of this bulkhead, including the entire lower half, was completely rusted away.
 I had to carefully cut the floor and peel it back to gain access.
 I then fabricated a new bulkhead and welded it in from the bottom.
 I truly wish I had found John Nelson's web page before tackling this project.
 With the car inverted, the repair would been a relative piece of cake as compared to my method of doing it on my back.
 This photo shows the repair, before uncurling and rewelding the floor section back in place.

 These photos show the rear wing problem referenced above.
 The flare had apparently rusted and the previous owner had begun repairs.
 He cut away the offending metal, purchased a new repair panel and brazed it in place.
 At first glance, it didn't look all that bad.
 The work proved to be entirely unsatisfactory, however.
 I made a template of the other side just to be sure.
 The new one was almost a full inch out of place.
-As it was also brazed to the inner wheel well, I decided to remove and reinstall it properly.
-That proved to be a good decision as the joint was very weak and would have caused major problems later.
+He had cut away the rusted flare of the wheel well and pressed the outer skin inward and brazed it to the remaining wheel well.
+I had no choice but to remove and reinstall it properly.
 This is what it looks like with the patch removed.
 You can just see where the outer skin was pushed inward and brazed to the inner panel.
 I'm afraid this will be a difficult patch to install due to limited access to the inside.
 I will probably have to cut away most of the inner wheelwell to gain access to the back side to install the wing patch satisfactorily.
 Then I can reinstall the cut out section of the well since it will not be so cosmetically noticeable.

 A new direction has surfaced.
 Being retired and on a limited income as well as having other projects of interest, I have decided that this Sprite will probably be my last sports car.
 Therefore, I will finish it as I want it to be instead of making it saleable.
 Instead of repainting it Tartan (pronounced RESALE) Red, I now intend to go back to its original Primrose.
 I always liked that color on a car, especially a small one, and it is not a color that appears on nearly 50 percent of the sports and other toy cars of the world.
 It may not be easy covering the red already applied!